Aylette Buckner: Career

-Aylette Buckner or his cousin of the same name became a slave owner before either reached legal age.
-The 1820 federal census (which did not distinguish names within families, nor use lined paper) seems to show his household as including three white and fourteen enslaved people.
-A decade later the number of white people in his household had grown to seven, and he owned eight slaves, five of them boys under 5 years of age.

-Admitted to the bar, Buckner commenced practice in Greensburg, the Green County seat.
+He was admitted to the bar and began to practice in Greensburg, the Green County seat.

 Buckner was a member of the Kentucky House of Representatives in 1842 and 1843.
-He was elected as a Whig to the Thirtieth Congress (March 4, 1847 – March 3, 1849) but was an unsuccessful candidate in 1848 for reelection to the Thirty-first Congress.
+He was elected as a Whig to the Thirtieth Congress (March 4, 1847 – March 3, 1849) but was an unsuccessful candidate in 1848 for reelection to the Thirty-first Congress, a defeat attributed to his support for the anti-slavery Wilmot Proviso, a rarity among Southerners.
 After Congress, he moved to St. Louis, Missouri and continued the practice of his profession.
 Later, he returned to Lexington, Kentucky in 1864, where he died in 1869.
 He was buried at Lexington Cemetery.